bsdimp/freebsd-git-docs/meta.md

 by repeating metadata tags on subsequent lines.

-This represents a change from the prior FreeBSD practice of using spaces in the metadata tags.
+This represents a change from the prior FreeBSD practice of using spaces in the metadata tags (other than in `Differential Revision`).
 However, this standard conforms to the wider open-source communities use.
 The project isn't requiring signed-off-by for commits at this time, but don't want to preclude it in the future.

 In addition, you can replace - with a space in the above tags as a transition aid.